The-Marcy-Lab-School/swe-assessment-1/README.md

 - DO NOT DWELL ON ANY SINGLE QUESTION.
 If you're stuck, move on and come back to it later.

 Good luck everyone and when in doubt, *read the tests*!

-## Short Responses

-Your short response

-Every short response question will be given a score from 0-3 using the following scoring system:

-* 0 — Did not attempt the question
-* 1 — Attempted the question and the response is more wrong than right, or parts of the question are not fully answered, or the answer is lacking in clarity.
-Examples and/or diagrams are missing (when required).
-* 2 — Attempted the question and all parts of the question are answered, but there are some mistakes and/or the clarity could be improved.
-Examples and/or diagrams may be missing or could be improved.
-* 3 — Answered the question correctly and completely.
-The response is clear and concise.
-Examples and/or diagrams are well-chosen and enhance the response.

-We understand that typos and grammar mistakes can happen, however, you will also lose .5 points on any the question where typos or grammar errors are "distracting".
-Distracting meaning that if you saw this on the job, it would have to be retyped for clarification or for the sake of presentation.

 ## Question 1: petJudger